nsrau/azure-docs.it-it/articles/expressroute/expressroute-locations.md

 * Ordinare a un circuito ExpressRoute con scambio come provider di connettività di connettersi a Microsoft.
   * Per configurare la connettività, eseguire la procedura illustrata in [Creare un circuito ExpressRoute](expressroute-howto-circuit-classic.md) .

-## <a name="connectivity-through-satellite-operators"></a>Connettività tramite operatori satellite
+## <a name="connectivity-through-satellite-operators"></a>Connectivity through satellite operators
-Se si è in modalità remota e non si dispone di connettività Fiber o si desidera esplorare altre opzioni di connettività, è possibile controllare gli operatori satellite seguenti.
+If you are remote and don't have fiber connectivity or you want to explore other connectivity options you can check the following satellite operators.

 * Intelsat
 * [SES](https://www.ses.com/networks/signature-solutions/signature-cloud/ses-and-azure-expressroute)
 * [Viasat](http://www.directcloud.viasatbusiness.com/)

-## <a name="connectivity-through-additional-service-providers"></a>Connettività tramite provider di servizi aggiuntivi
+## <a name="connectivity-through-additional-service-providers"></a>Connectivity through additional service providers

 | **Provider di connettività** | **Exchange** | **Località** |
 | --- | --- | --- |